When a replica has multiple channels and a

 this case, error 1964 Multiple channels exist on the

-slave.
-Please provide channel name as an argument. is
+replica.
+Please provide channel name as an argument.

 error when used in a multi-source replication topology and a